jippi/docker-pixelfed/docs/installation/guide.md

 ### Modify config file

-!!! tip "If you used the [Quick Start](#configuration-quick-start), some of these steps has already been made for you"
+!!! tip "If you used the [Quick Start](#configuration-quick-start), some of these steps have already been made for you"

 The configuration file is *quite* long, but the good news is that you can ignore *most* of it; most of the *server-specific* settings are configured for you out of the box.